eikon-frontend/inside.eikon/web/app/plugins/vod-eikon/README.md

 - `name` - Video title/name
 - `poster` - URL to video poster/thumbnail image
 - `mpd_url` - MPD URL for DashJS integration
+- `published` - Boolean flag indicating if video is fully processed and ready (default: 0)
 - `created_at` - Timestamp when record was created
 - `updated_at` - Timestamp when record was last updated